KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 `Pipeline`/`Task` to clusters through a Git repository by using the GitOps source promotion methodology.

-For a Platform Engineer, the recommended approach is:
+For a platform engineer, the recommended approach is:

 - Author the `SupplyChain` by using a set of YAML files within a Git-backed file system.
 - Test and debug by pushing all files to a single namespace on the `authoring` profile cluster.
 - When you are satisfied with the new or modified `SupplyChain`, use a pull request to commit to Git.

 Managing a potentially large number of YAML manifests manually can be error-prone.
-Platform Engineers can use the Tanzu Supplychain CLI plug-in to streamline the authoring process for `SupplyChains` tailored to their developers.
+Platform engineers can use the Tanzu SupplyChain CLI plug-in to streamline the authoring process for `SupplyChains` tailored to their developers.

 ### Initialize the local directory

-First use the `tanzu supplychain init` command to initialize the local directory for the `tanzu supplychain generate` command.
+Use the `tanzu supplychain init` command to initialize the local directory for the `tanzu supplychain generate` command.
 Run:

 ```console